wercker-labs/wercker-blog/source/posts/2013-07-25-All-your-boxes-are-belong-to-everyone.md

 As such, when creating a project for a box on wercker which is private you are unable to add the [wercker directory](http://devcenter.wercker.com/articles/directory/) as a deploy target.

-We'd love to hear your thoughts on this and if should speed up the ability to create private boxes and steps.
+We'd love to hear your thoughts on this and let us know if we should speed up the ability to create private boxes and steps!